How To Use Salt

 Best of all (we think), is when you use salts for finishing … right at the end of cooking.
 There is nothing better than some truffle salt added to cooked mashed potato, smoked salts sprinkled over cooked salmon or wild porcini salt on a BBQ’d steak.
 In fact, once you start you probably won’t stop dreaming up the endless flavour combinations.

-Mark Bitterman (a guru on salt … you can check out his book here) says that salt is a strategic ingredient and should be used as such.
+Mark Bitterman (a guru on salt) says that salt is a strategic ingredient and should be used as such.
 He says there are five rules of strategic salting, which we like to stick to.

 A note on salt grinders